-Tupac Shakur left behind an intimidating catalog of songs before his death on September 13, 1996.
+Tupac Shakur left behind a ridiculous trove of songs before his death on September 13, 1996.
 Narrowing his best to just 22 songs wasn't an easy task.
 2Pac managed to touch on every subject -- good and evil, war and friendship, life and death.
 If it was worth discussing, 'Pac rapped about it.
 As a tribute to one of hip-hop's greatest minds, let's reflect on 22 of 2Pac's greatest songs.
 (All artwork © Interscope Records)

 © Death Row/Interscope

 This is the song that blew the doors off the hinges of the epic Biggie-Tupac feud

 .
 Anointed as the new prince of the left coast, 'Pac exhibited a new side of himself: a clever, young comrade of the gangsta rap movement of the mid-'90s, alongside Tha Doggfather.
 The dynamic duo spit murderous daggers at their East coast foes atop a smooth-as-silk party track.
 Homicide to bump in the ride.
 Only on the Westside.
 And 'Pac helped put 'em back on the map!
 JM

 Perhaps the most recognizable Tupac track of them all, "Changes" possessed the rare duality of being both a commercial success and a vessel of social upliftment.
 As 'Pac would say, "some things will never change."